GitRealHappy/healinghouse/pages/policies.md

 <div class="policy-section">
     <h3>Payment</h3>
     <p>Payment is due at the time of service.
-We accept Visa, Mastercard, debit, and cash.</p>
+We accept Visa, Mastercard, debit, and cash.
+    Payment options may vary depending on the therapist.</p>

     <h3>Insurance Claims</h3>
     <p>We provide receipts suitable for submission to insurance providers.
 Direct billing is available for select insurance companies.
 It is the client's responsibility to verify coverage with their insurance provider.</p>